There are several methods to carry your water with you. Whatever you pick, keep a few things in mind:

 - water does not stay as cool as in regular sigg-like bottles

-- they take up space in your backpack
+- they take up space in your backpack and refilling is a bit tedious

 - they might leak into your backpack soaking your gear